adambhere/oss-review-toolkit/docs/GettingStarted.md

       name: "mime-db"
       version: "1.33.0"
       dependencies: []
-      errors: [] # If an error occured during the dependency analysis of this package it would be in this list.
+      errors: [] # If an error occurred during the dependency analysis of this package it would be in this list.
   - name: "devDependencies"
     delivered: false
     dependencies: